Architectural project

 – ability to construct a coherent narrative

-Weekly presentation of work (videoprojection for the first few weeks; display more occasionally, then in the second half of the semester).
+Weekly presentation of the work (videoprojection for the first few weeks; display more occasionally and then in the second part of the semester).

 Analytical work on the theme of transforming existing buildings.